Early childhood education at CMC, a faculty profile with Diane Aurelius

 …Which brings us back to the Community Music Center.

-D: In this (Family Music) ensemble class, my most heartwarming moments are after the class when these children go play with a new family, go check out the garden, go even make plan to have lunch, I just love that.
+D: In this (Family Music) ensemble class, my most heartwarming moments are after the class when these children go play with a new friends they’ve met, go check out the garden, or go make a plan to eat together, I just love that.
 They are brought together for music, but it’s really community that we’re going for.

 When I see ‘Music For Everyone since 1921’ and I look at the photograph of Gertrude Field who started it all, I think ‘I’m in the right place.’
 When I hear people playing, I think ‘I’m in the right place.’
 When I see all the kids and all the adults, I think ‘we’re doing it!’
 CMC is totally created out all of us who are striving to get better at our instruments, striving to get better as teachers, striving to get better in the world, to do something that is everlasting.